JohanGJensen/command-of-commands/README.md

 # Command of commands (coc)

+A CLI tool written in GO that lets you list and select script commands directly from the terminal rather than inspecting the package.json file.

 ## Just to be clear
 This functionality already largely exists in all of the major node package managers: